Phantas0s/devdash/README.md

 The list of colors you can use in DevDash configuration.

-The colors' display themselves depend what colors you configured for your terminal.
+Their display will depend of the colors you've configured for your terminal.

 | Name    |
 |---------|